 Service Learning Reflection Sessions

-Registration for each reflection session will close 5 days before the start of that reflection session.
-This is to ensure participants receive enough time to review information before the reflection sessions (applies to online reflection sessions only).
+- Registration for each online reflection session will close five days before starting that reflection session to ensure participants receive enough time to review the information before the reflection session.

-Number of students allowed for any online reflection session can depend on the number of Service Learning Program staff available.
-We want to make sure the online space is manageable in quantity to have quality conversations on the service learning experience.
+- The number of students allowed for any online reflection session can depend on the number of Service Learning Program staff.
+We want to make sure the online space is manageable to have quality conversations on the service learning experience.
 We appreciate your patience.

 Register for reflection sessions through your service learning course on MUEngage.
 Refer to this presentation on how to register for reflection sessions on MUEngage if you have questions.

 This semester the Service Learning Program will center all reflection sessions on race, given the illuminated and continued racial injustice in our country.
 Please come prepared for real talk.
 Bring your authentic self, an open mind and heart, and be ready to think honestly about your values and experiences around race.

 Students who are new to service learning are highly encouraged to attend this session to learn about expectations and strategies to get the most from this academic learning experience.
 Service Learning is a unique opportunity to integrate your learning between your traditional classroom and your community classroom, but what should you do as a student to help make those critical connections?
 This session will help you explore ways to interact with the organization positively you will serve and help you examine your comfort levels before you begin service.

 **This session is strongly encouraged for those who have never participated in Service Learning. **

 R1: The Lens Through Which I See the World

 Online: Monday, February 22, 5:30pm-6:45pm